-The Council's treasury portfolio position at 31st December 2011 comprised:
+The treasury portfolio position for Sunderland City Council which the Fire and Rescue Authority forms part of, at 31st December 2011 comprised:

-Principal (£m) Total (£m) Average Rate (%)
+, Principal (£m) Total (£m) Average Rate (%)

 Borrowing

 Fixed Rate Funding PWLB 138.0

-Market (LOBO's) 24.5
+Market 24.5

+(LOBO's)

 Other 0.3 162.8 3.83

 Variable Rate Funding PWLB 0.0

-Market (LOBO's) Temporary/ 15.0
+Market 15.0

+(LOBO's)

+Temporary/

 Other 30.0 45.0 1.98

-Total Borrowing 207.8 3.42
+Total Borrowing - 207.8 3.42

 Total Investments In House 195.0 1.63

 Net Position (12.8)

-The Council currently has a difference between gross debt and net debt of £12.777 million, however this position is expected to change over the next few years as the Council has to manage its finances with significantly less government grant in both capital and revenue funding.
-This could impact in the form of increased borrowing and reductions to reserves, with the result that the net borrowing position of the Council will increase.
+Currently there is a difference between gross debt and net debt of £12.777 million, however this position is expected to change over the next few years as both the lead authority and the Authority will have to manage their finances with significantly less government grant in both capital and revenue funding.
+This could impact in the form of increased borrowing and reductions to reserves, with the result that the net borrowing position will increase.